MyLifeUa/MyLife/README.md

 ### 2.6.
 Non-functional requirements

-We want our system to assure performance, availability, recoverability, maintainability, security, data integrity, usability, or interoperability.
+We want our system to assure performance, availability, recoverability, maintainability, usability or interoperability.

-Therefore, our goal is to make use of industry standards in **database systems**, **container orchestration**, **distribution**, **replication**, etc.

 The use of standard and known technologies will help us maintain the quality of our product.